VutomiKhosa-99/alx-low_level_programming/0x14-bit_manipulation/README.md

-## This README will be jupdated later on.
+## This README will be updated later on.

 Stay tuned!